gattaa/gattaa/README.md

 ### hi!
 im franz (froggit). (i was frogggit before now im gattaa) anyways, i like coding ig.
+(most of my repositories are private, i'll have the courage to make em public someday)

 ## languages
 ### i'm loving